emilyaikens/inspirations/README.md

 [Link to App](https://inspiration-ga725.herokuapp.com/)

-Instructions: Log in with a username and email to get started
+Instructions: Sign up with an email and password then log in to get started

 ## App Screenshots